HuskieRobotics/Huskie-RPi-Vision-Public/README.md

 ## 3D Printed Camera Cases

-Our GrabCad Partner space has the files for all of this: [here](https://workbench.grabcad.com/workbench/projects/gcGE8V6qjJTC8MVGvCVHrsE53Zv-qneaUuiebfHzCsZ08G#/space/gcYgMNwN-ZOnUh87_eJl-JzqzF4mV5uck80jfpLCJ3wMqS)  This actually has a spot for the LED ring to sit on.
+Our GrabCad Partner space has the files for all of this: [here](https://workbench.grabcad.com/workbench/projects/gcGE8V6qjJTC8MVGvCVHrsE53Zv-qneaUuiebfHzCsZ08G#/space/gcYgMNwN-ZOnUh87_eJl-JzqzF4mV5uck80jfpLCJ3wMqS)  This model actually has a spot for the LED ring to sit on.